skdelphix/maskdocs/docs/index.md

     physical copies -- 10 virtual copies can fit into the space of one physical copy.

-  - **Secure —** The Delphix platform continuously protects sensitive information with integrated data masking.
+  - **Identify and Secure —** The Delphix platform continuously protects sensitive information with integrated data masking.
 Masking secures confidential data -- names, email addresses, patient records, SSNs -- by replacing sensitive values with fictitious, yet realistic